riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/histfactory.rst.txt

       Absolute path corresponding to the input argument :option:`output_folder`.
 If the latter is ``None``, then :attr:`output_folder <DNNLikelihood.Histfactory.output_folder>`
       is set to the code execution folder.
+If the folder does not exist it is created by the :func:`utils.check_create_folder <DNNLikelihood.utils.check_create_folder>`
+      function.

          - **type**: ``str``